 Do Reps!
 Not doing reps on pulling exercises, specifically deadlifts and cleans, only made my grip worse.
-This one change is the easiest and best way to actually get stronger and make progress in your grip (and your deadlift).
+This one change is the simplest and best way to actually get stronger and make progress in your grip (and your deadlift).
 As soon as I fell for the "singles build strength myth," my grip was 100% sewer filth.
 Do some reps and build some strength.
 If you have a solid training base, a program like Boring But Big will handle this for you.
 There are many variations in the Beyond book that you can use.

-Kroc rows.
-This has been explained countless times, but if your grip strength sucks, do Kroc rows as your second exercise.
-A Kroc row is nothing more than a highrep, one-arm dumbbell row.
+- Do Kroc Rows.
+This has been explained countless times, but if your grip strength sucks, do Kroc rows as part of your assistance program.
+A Kroc row is nothing more than a high rep, one-arm dumbbell row.
 Begin with one warm-up set of 10 reps with an easy weight.
 After that, pick the heaviest weight you can do for 20-50 reps and blast away.
 Make sure to do both arms.
 (I suppose that goes without saying but you never know.)
 Kroc rows will make your grip awesome as well as train your upper back and lats to a great degree.
 If you can do more than one set of Kroc Rows, you did NOT do Kroc Rows.
 You simply failed to give the right amount of effort.

-Use a Fat Bar for Chins- This is a simple fix for building your grip strength.
-Let's face it - doing chins with a normal bar is sooooo 2000.
+- Do Pull Ups On A Fat Bar- This is a simple fix for building your grip strength.
+Let's face it - doing chins or pull ups with a normal bar is sooooo 2000.
 And don't take a false grip - wrap that thumb around.
 If you don't have access to a fat bar, affix some Fat Gripz to your chin bar.